RaghavaDhanya/RaghavaDhanya.github.io/content/posts/golang-for-machine-learning-serving.md

 categories:
     - projects
     - glance-inmobi
+cover:
+    image: /images/golang-for-machine-learning-serving/go_mab_wide.png
+    caption: "Multi Armed Bandit in Golang"
+    alt: Golang's Gopher with tentacles
 ---
 So the ask is to do **3 Million Predictions per second** with as little resources as possible.
 Thankfully its one of the simpler model of Recommendation systems, Multi Armed Bandit(MAB).
 Multi Armed bandit usually involves sampling from distribution like [Beta Distribution](https://en.wikipedia.org/wiki/Beta_distribution).
 That's where the most time is spent.
 If we can concurrently do as many sampling as we can, we'll use the resources well.
 Maximizing Resource utilization is the key to reducing overall resources needed for the model.

-Our current prediction services are Micro-services written in python, And they follow the general structure of
+Our current prediction services are micro-services written in Python, and they follow the general structure of
 > Request -> Features Fetch -> Predict -> Post process -> Return

 A single request can require us to score thousands of user, content pairs.
 Python with GIL and multiprocessing can only get you so far, We have implemented batch sampling methods based on `cython` and `C++` that get around the GIL and we use many workers based on number of cores to handle requests concurrently.

-The current python service with single node can do 192 RPS, about 400 pairs each.
+The current Python service with single node can do 192 RPS, about 400 pairs each.
 Only about 20% average CPU utilization.
 The limiting factor now was the language, the serving framework and the network call to feature store.
 <!-- When switching between sync and async code in python caused lots of latencies due to pickling that's required if you want truly concurrent code.
 Given that our limit was 200ms latency, we couldn't afford switching, so all of sync code ended up in an async function and that's bad for many reasons -->

 ## Why Golang?